tokenized/tokenized-sdk-example-react/README.md

     for non-BSV transfers

 Resolves to an object representing the progress of the send.
-If incomplete, the mutation can be called again with the progress object to complete the send.
+If incomplete, the mutation can be called again with the progress object to execute the transfer.

 **Kind**: static property of [<code>@tokenized/sdk-react-private</code>](#module_@tokenized/sdk-react-private)